Indirect detection of Cosmological Constant from interacting open quantum system

+Motivated by the work of Fleck and Tanas \cite{Ficek}, where the space of a two-atom system, in the presence of damping due to dipole-dipole interaction was constructed, we construct below the space spanned by normalized $N$ spin states appropriate to the Hamiltonian under consideration.
+They are four states of interest, namely, the ground state $|G\rangle$, the excited state $|E\rangle$, the symmetric as well as the anti-symmetric entangled states, $|S\rangle$ and $|A\rangle$ respectively and are given by:

-\end{widetext} where $|{g_\delta}\rangle,|{e_\eta}\rangle \forall \delta,\eta=1,\cdots,N$ are the eigen vectors for individual atom corresponding to ground (lower energy) state and excited (higher energy) state.
-Here we also define the proportionality constant of the normalization factor as: \bea {\cal N}_{\rm norm}=\frac{1}{\sqrt{{}^N C_2}}=\sqrt{\frac{2(N-2)!}{N!}}.\eea The normalization constant has been fixed by taking the inner products between elements of the direct product space with the restriction that the inner product only acts between elements belonging to the same Hilbert space of the open quantum system under consideration.
-Some examples of the construction of states for $2$ and $3$ spin case are provided in Appendix C\ref{Appendix:C}.
+where $|{g_\delta}\rangle,|{e_\eta}\rangle \forall \delta,\eta=1,\cdots,N$ are the eigen vectors for individual spin corresponding to ground (lower energy) state and excited (higher energy) state.
+The structure of the states reveals that the concept of quantum entanglement between the interacting spins can be realized from the symmetric and the antisymmetric states.
+Hence these are physically relevant.
+We would like to clarify that, in this work we have actually used $N$ interacting spin system.
+However the interaction is pairwise.
+Thus the total Hilbert space to construct the wave function has been taken into account and the total Hilbert space has ${}^NC_2$ number of interactions.
+For this reason, the combinatorial factor ${}^NC_2$ appears in the normalization factor of the wave function.
+In an $N$ pairwise interacting spin system, there exists ${}^N C_2$ such cases of interacting pairs.
+Without using the assumption of pairwise interaction, it is really difficult to generalize the symmetric and antisymmetric states for higher spin systems where interaction exists among all the spins simultaneously.
+For this reason we define the proportionality constant of the normalization factor as: \bea {\cal N}_{\rm norm}=\frac{1}{\sqrt{{}^N C_2}}=\sqrt{\frac{2(N-2)!}{N!}}.\eea The normalization constant has been fixed by taking the inner products between elements of the direct product space with the restriction that the inner product only acts between elements belonging to the same Hilbert space of the open quantum system under consideration.
+Some examples of the construction of states for $2$ and $3$ spin case are provided in Appendix C.